Horizon CDT Research Highlights

 2. To determine the sources of physical and mental workload using task analysis.

-3. To develop methods for assessment considering performance and mental and physical workloads during real-time operation and information systems.
+3. To develop methods for assessment of performance and mental and physical workloads in teleoperation.

-4. To design adaptive low-level autonomy based on physical and mental demands to guide operators through teleoperation task completions.
+4. To design robotic assistance schemes based on physical and mental demands to guide operators through teleoperation task completions.

 Several pieces of literature have demonstrated how haptic guidance based on the sense of touch can be deployed for robotic assistance.
 For example, haptic shared control and haptic traded control, which the operators and the system share and take turns in the control task, respectively.
-This work will explore how these assistance schemes could potentially be used with low-level autonomy degrees alongside improved information interfaces that respond to an operator's physical and cognitive demands within structured environments for repetitive and predictable tasks.
+This work will explore how these assistance schemes could be deployed to respond to an operator's physical and cognitive demands within structured environments for repetitive and predictable tasks.
 It will combine some physiological, subjective and performance measures to give an improved assessment and evaluation of the operator's mental workload to understand its relationships with teleoperation tasks.
-With these improved systems, operators can perform their work more conveniently, faster, and accurately, increasing operational safety and reducing operational costs.
+With these improved systems, operators can perform their work more conveniently, faster, and accurately, increasing safety and reducing operating costs.

 References